apache/parquet-site/content/en/blog/features/alp_encoding.md

 features such as `PLAIN` or [`BYTE_STREAM_SPLIT`] encoding followed by `ZSTD` or `SNAPPY` general purpose compression.

-Decimal values have a small number of significant digits and a small range of values and typically require many fewer bits to store than full-precision floating-point values.

-However, `DECIMAL` values require the precision and scale to be known and declared up front as part of the logical type and can not store values outside of that range.
+Decimal values can be stored with Parquet's `DECIMAL` logical type, but it requires the precision and scale to be known and declared up front and can not store values outside of that range.
 For this reason, it is common for systems where the exact shape of their data is not known beforehand, to store decimal values as `FLOAT` or `DOUBLE`.
 For example, JavaScript's only* [number type is `DOUBLE`], common data science tools such as